 At MD Anderson, important scientific knowledge gained in the laboratory is rapidly translated to clinical care.
-In FY15, MD Anderson invested more than $780.5 million in research.
+In FY16, MD Anderson invested more than $787.3 million in research.

-As of Dec.
-31, 2015, the Moon Shots Program has received more than $342 million in private philanthropic commitments.
+So far, the Moon Shots Program has received almost $428 million in private philanthropic commitments.

 MD Anderson receives millions of dollars in grant funding from the Cancer Prevention Research Institute of Texas (CPRIT) for research, prevention, recruitment and training.
-In total, the institution has received more than $281 million from CPRIT since its formation in 2007.
+In total, the institution has received more than $360 million from CPRIT since its formation.

 - 7,004 trainees, including scientists, nurses and allied health professionals